Frequently Asked Questions

 This traditional use of tobacco should not be confused with commercial tobacco.
 Commercial tobacco is addictive and contains many deadly toxins which harms rather than elevates the spirit.

 Yes, this contest is open to all commercial tobacco users who want to quit.
 To be eligible win you must quit all forms of commercial tobacco for 24 hours.

 How will a winner be selected?

-The winner(s) will be chosen at random by the BC Lung Association.
+The winner(s) will be chosen at random by the BC Lung Foundation.
 To be eligible to win, you must abstain from using commercial tobacco products for the entire 24 hour contest date.

 Who are the past winners?

 First of all, absolutely everybody who takes part in the contest and pledges to make a difference in their life by quitting commercial tobacco (even if just for a day) is a winner.
 Congratulations to you all!

 December 2019: Aleksandra Van Horlick